 Describes the Regional Water Board’s monitoring activities.

-Additionally, the Basin Plan describes the Regional Water Board’s provisions for public participation and provides the framework for the development of discharge regulation.
+Additionally, the Basin Plan describes the North Coast Water Board’s provisions for public participation and provides the framework for the development of discharge regulation.
 State Water Board water quality control plans and policies also apply within the North Coast Region.

-The Basin Plan is the basis for the Regional Water Board’s regulatory programs.
-Regional Water Board orders cite the Basin Plan’s beneficial uses, water quality objectives, and prohibitions applicable to a particular discharge.
+The Basin Plan is the basis for the North Coast Water Board’s regulatory programs.
+North Coast Water Board orders cite the Basin Plan’s beneficial uses, water quality objectives, and prohibitions applicable to a particular discharge.
 The Basin Plan is used by other agencies in their permitting and resource management activities.
 Other state offices, departments, and boards shall comply with the Basin Plan when carrying out activities that may affect water quality unless otherwise directed or authorized by statute.
 The Basin Plan also serves as an educational document for the Regional Water Board’s technical staff and dischargers.
 Finally, the Basin Plan provides valuable information to members of the public about local water quality issues.

 Additional Water Planning Efforts

 This Basin Plan is one of a number of regulations that directly or indirectly address water resources of the North Coast Region.
 The Department of Water Resources (DWR) developed the California Water Plan and updates it every five years.
 The California Water Plan calls for the orderly and coordinated control, protection, conservation, development, and use of the state's water resources.
 Once adopted, basin plans become part of the California Water Plan.
-The Regional Water Board considers the effect of its actions on the California Water Plan, and any other general or coordinated governmental plan, looking toward the development, utilization, or conservation of water resources of the state.
+The North Coast Water Board considers the effect of its actions on the California Water Plan, and any other general or coordinated governmental plan, looking toward the development, utilization, or conservation of water resources of the state.

 Federally recognized Native American Tribes may also develop and implement water quality control plans as they can qualify for treatment in the same manner as states in accordance with section 518 (e) of the federal Clean Water Act.
 Under these provisions, the Hoopa Valley Tribal Council in the Klamath River watershed has adopted and is implementing its Water Quality Control Plan.
 Other tribes within the North Coast Region may also undertake processes to assess water quality and establish standards for waters under their jurisdiction.